Queendom (TV series)

-Queendom (Korean: 퀸덤) is a South Korean reality competition television program that aired on Mnet.
+Queendom (Korean: 퀸덤) is a South Korean reality competition series created by Mnet.

-The first season aired from August 29 to October 31, 2019, on every Thursday at 21:20 (KST).
-This season, Mamamoo finished in first place.
+The first season aired from August 29 to October 31, 2019, every Thursday at 21:20 (KST).
+For the season, Mamamoo finished in first place.

-The second season, dubbed as Queendom 2, premiered on March 31, 2022 airing in the same time slot.
-This season, WJSN finished in first place.
+The second season, dubbed as Queendom 2, aired March 31 to June 2, 2022, every Thursday at 21:20 (KST).
+For the season, WJSN finished in first place.

 Overview

 The program is a comeback battle between 6 trending girl group acts, in order to "determine the real number one" when all 6 release their singles at the same time.
 The winning act will have a comeback show only for them, showing the new song and their other hit songs, arranged however they want it.
 The comeback show is broadcast on Mnet and M2.

-Each season lasted for 10 weeks, Both seasons featured 3 preliminary performances and 1 live comeback stage from each act.
-The Comeback Singles, which are newly produced songs, of the 6 acts are released a few days prior to the final episode.
-The digital points accumulated for the Comeback Singles and live votes for the comeback stages on the final episode, together with the accumulated points from the 3 preliminary performances, were the keys to determine the final winner.
+The first and second seasons lasted for 11 weeks, both featuring 3 preliminary performances and 1 live comeback stage from each act.
+The Comeback Singles, which are newly produced songs of the six acts, are released a few days prior to the final episode.
+The digital points accumulated for the Comeback Singles and live votes for the comeback stages on the final episode, together with the accumulated points from the 3 preliminary rounds, were combined to determine the final winner.

 The first season's winner was Mamamoo; their comeback show happened on November 3, 2020 as the group made their comeback with their tenth mini album Travel.
-The comeback show for the second season's winner WJSN will take place on July 5, 2022 as the group makes their comeback with their first special single album Sequence.
+The comeback show for the second season's winner WJSN took place on July 5, 2022 with their first special single album Sequence.